storj/docs/app/(docs)/object-mount/installation/glibc/page.md

 The Scripted Installer allows you to install Object Mount without root privileges (no sudo).

 {% callout type="note"  %}
-For full details about user privileges for installation, see the {ref}`user guide <user-guide-scripted-install>`.
+For full details about user privileges for installation, see the [user guide](../page.md#scripted-installation).
 {% /callout %}

 1. Download the installer.
 By downloading you are agreeing to the terms of the [End User License Agreement](https://cuno.io/cunoFS-EULA).
 Click to download the [latest version](https://github.com/cunoFS/cunoFS/releases/latest/download/cuno-glibc-installer.run) from your browser, or run the command: